Biden: Congress should immediately make ‘Dreamers’ citizens

 Immigration has not been a top priority among Democratic presidential candidates thus far, other than sweeping condemnations of Trump’s values and priorities.
 The two Texans in the race — former Cabinet secretary Julián Castro and former Rep. Beto O’Rourke — have placed the most emphasis on the matter.

-Washington Gov. Jay Inslee has joined them in releasing a detailed immigration plan .
-All three call for a citizenship pathway for immigrants in the U.S. illegally.
+Washington Gov. Jay Inslee and California Sen. Kamala Harris have joined them in releasing immigration plans.
+The four Democratic candidates call for a pathway to citizenship for some immigrants in the U.S. illegally.
 Castro has gone the farthest, proposing that border crossings be decriminalized altogether, regardless of whether a migrant is seeking legal asylum under the existing process.

 Follow Barrow on Twitter at https://twitter.com/BillBarrowAP .